metehan777/screaming-frog-automated-backlink-outreach/README.md

 # Screaming Frog SEO Spider - Backlink and Outreach Opportunities Finder

-🚀 Tired of manually hunting for backlink opportunities?
+🚀 **Tired of manually hunting for backlinks and outreach opportunities?**

-I just built a custom JavaScript snippet for Screaming Frog that taps into OpenAI's powerful Web Search API to:
+I've built a custom JavaScript snippet that integrates Screaming Frog with OpenAI's new Web Search API to:

+-   ✅ **Automatically find real-time web results**
-✅ Find real-time backlink opportunities
+-   ✅ **Instantly suggest relevant backlink opportunities**
-✅ Generate actionable suggestions instantly
-✅ Supercharge your link-building workflow
+-   ✅ **Supercharge your SEO workflow**

-Say goodbye to manual research and hello to automation! 🕷️✨
+Say goodbye to tedious manual research, and hello to automation! 🕷️✨

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/metehanyesilyurt) – I'd love to discuss SEO, growth hacking, and AI automation strategies together!

+#SEO #LinkBuilding #OpenAI #Automation